saybb/heirloom22/documentation/README.md

 We had a conversation with the client and decided to create a Web Application

 We then decided to use tools that we are familiar with (React and Redux).

 We chose Firebase as the backend because it is easy to use.

 ### Week3: project scope

+This week we focused on created user stories.
+Based on the user stoires we were able to narrow down our scope.

 [2019.08.12 Client Interview 2](./versions/2019.08.12 Client Interview 2.pdf)